olxgroup-oss/libvips-rust-bindings/README.md

 $ ./generate.sh  # Actually generates the bindings
 ```

-## A note to the maintainers

-The publication of the create is done manually and requires that the _Cargo.lock_ version be updated in the repo after this has been done.
-This can be changed once github actions have been added to the repo in order to publish after merge.

 ## How to use it

 The main entity from this crate is the `VipsApp` struct.
 It doesn't store any information, but as long as it is not dropped, vips should be working as expected.